-The City recommends using the 2023 NEMs for future land- use planning
+The City recommends using the 2023 NEMs for future land- use planning.

-Table 3 presents the estimated residential population within the 2018 and 2023 contours.
-These estimates were developed by counting the dwelling units within the contours and assuming that there are 2.32 residents in each dwelling unit, which was the average household size within the wholly encompassed Census blocks within the combined outer limit of the 2018 and 2023 65 dB DNL contours based on US census data.
+Table 4 presents the estimated residential population within the 2018 and 2023 contours.
+These estimates were developed by multiplying the number of dwelling units within the contours by the average number of residents per dwelling unit.
+Based on the populations of those Census blocks wholly encompassed within the combined outer limit of the 2018 and 2023 65 dB DNL contours, the average number of residents per dwelling unit was calculated to be 2.32 utilizing 2010 US Census data.

-The table presents estimates of the number of residential dwelling units and corresponds to the colorcoded residential land use presented in Figure 1 and Figure 2.
+The table presents estimates of the number of residential dwelling units and corresponds to the colorcoded residential land use presented in Figure 2 and Figure 3.
 If a parcel was intersected by a contour, the entire parcel, and associated population, was assumed to experience the higher interval level.